-Swale Ale was a specially repackaged bottle of Landlord that we created specially for the Tan Hill Inn - a 17th century pub with exposed beams, stone-flagged floor and welcoming fire.
-It is Britain’s highest public house at 1,732 feet (528m) above sea level.
+Swale Ale was a specially repackaged bottle of Landlord that we created for the Tan Hill Inn in 1985.
+A 17th century pub with exposed beams, stone-flagged floor and welcoming fire, it is Britain’s highest public house at 1,732 feet (528m) above sea level.

 Tally Ho! was designed to celebrate the 609 (West Riding) Squadron, which was formed in February 1936 at RAF Yeadon.
 In the Battle of Britain, it was the first Spitfire unit to achieve 100 enemy aircraft destroyed.
 It was also the highest scoring Squadron flying the Typhoon at the war's end.